bridge-codes/bridge/www/docs/handler.md

 ---
-sidebar_label: 'Handlers'
+sidebar_label: 'Handler'
 ---

 # Handler

-The `handler` is the most important concept in Bridge and is practically the only one.
+The `handler` is the core concept of Bridge.
 This function helps you create endpoints and middlewares for your Bridge server.

 ## Resolve Function